vinaise/portable-portfolio/public/content/Profile.md

 - Portable Portfolio

 ## Header
-- Hi, my name is Eldora.
+- Hi, my name is Saida.
 - I'm a software engineer.
-- Short Description Here.
+- My introductory portfolio.

 ## About
-Write your "About" section here.
+I am 17 years old and a software developer with expertise in Python (DJANGO), JavaScript, and web development.
+I have experience in UX/UI design and a strong interest in the field of cybersecurity.

 ## Contact
 Write your "Contact" section here.